- Aged Care

 Our team is mobile through the Greater Hunter, Newcastle, Lake Macquarie and Central Coast regions.

-We will cover what is in the existing NDIS plan and review what the participant is funded for under Assistive Technology.
+We will cover what is in the existing NDIS plan and review what the participant is funded for under AT.

-We will assess the inventory of AT the participant current has to determine what is currently suitable and to identify if anything needs repair or replacements.
+We assess the existing inventory to determine what is currently suitable and to identify if anything needs repair or replacements.
 We will identify if there are new pieces of AT that may help the participant achieve their goals.

-We will perform a full environmental assessment to identify if there are any minor or major home modifications that may be indicated.
+We will perform an environmental assessment to identify if there are any minor or major home modifications that may be indicated.

 After the AT request has been made, the NDIA will process the request and advise the participant and their clinician of the outcome.